Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 A prenuptial agreement is an excellent way to protect your current and future earning potential when the marriage ends.
 The agreement will specify the allotment of any assets and financial interests you acquire during the marriage.

-Prenups indicate a lack of trust or confidence
+Myth 2: Prenups signal a lack of trust in the relationship

 Many believe that prenuptial agreements indicate a lack of trust or confidence in the relationship and their partners.
 Because of this belief, couples tend to avoid discussing their assets and financial interests before marriage.